 The Stanford neurocritical care group is committed to rigorously training future generations of neurointensive care and vascular neurology physicians.
 The faculty work closely to focus on neurocritical care training for the neurocritical care fellows, vascular neurology fellows, surgical and medical critical care fellows, and Stanford neurology and neurosurgery residents and medical students as well.
-Graduates from our two year UCNS certified neurocritical care fellowship have gone on to work in a variety of practice settings and make significant contributions to the field.
+Graduates from our two year ACGME and UCNS accredited neurocritical care fellowship have gone on to work in a variety of practice settings and make significant contributions to the field.

 Goals and Objectives of the Neurocritical Care Fellowship

 - Understand how to treat acute neurological emergencies and manage all patients in the intensive care unit who are neurologically critically ill or have a neurological complication